 Tōtara Hospice and New Zealand’s End-of-Life Choice Act 2019

-Assisted dying is legal in New Zealand.
+Assisted dying has been legal in New Zealand since November 7th 2021.

 We believe in great palliative care, and in the human rights of each patient as a unique human being, and we will always: